jamarparris/jamarparris.github.io/source/_posts/2013-12-11-own-your-identity.markdown

 ---
 layout: post
 title: "own your identity"
+author: "Jamar Parris"
 date: 2013-12-11 08:52:00 -0500
 comments: true
+excerpt: "Why it's worth $10 a year to get more control over your online identity."
 categories:
+keywords: "identity, domains"
 published: true
 ---

 I'd long been a believer in owning your online presence.
 Because of this I bought my namesake domain back in 2007 (along with some domains for my younger siblings).

 The reason for this is simple: permanence.